NTech-Lab/docs/docs/stats.rst

 Shard Galleries Statistics
 =============================================

-You can get each shard galleries statistics and other data right in your browser.
+You can get a shard galleries statistics and other data right in your browser.
 This functionality can be harnessed in monitoring systems.

 .. note::
     In the case of standalone deployment, you can access Tarantool by default only locally (127.0.0.1).
 If you want to access Tarantool remotely, :ref:`change <tntapi-standalone>` the Tarantool configuration file.